+- Register at

+http://humanconnectome.org/data/

-- Register at http://humanconnectome.org/data/ - Agree to the Data Use Terms - Download using FTP, following the instructions in this document.
+- Agree to the Data Use Terms

+- Download using FTP, following the instructions in this document.

-Data are organized by subject identifier and by scan session for each subject.
+Note that data are organized by subject identifier and by scan session for each subject.
 See table of subject numbers and session structure (below) for details.